 As the world progressed into the Middle Ages, both men and women began wearing leather belts, especially as a form of fashion or to display their social class status.

-The leather belts became a popular form of jewelry, but the style was greatly influenced by the wearer’s social status.
+The full grain leather belts became a popular form of jewelry, but the style was greatly influenced by the wearer’s social status.

 The wealthy, particularly women, wore leather belts that were elaborately decorated.
 The belts resembled a type of chain that rested above the waist, with an excess piece loosely hanging down.